irekasoft/TimeTracker---CoreData-Demo-/ReadMe.md

 # Issue

 Well, we can add data from Widget but when we back to app, it doesnt refresh automatically.

-# Todo

-Fix issue on auto refesh on main app.
+Well we can recommend that do not add data from the extension.

 ---------